 - Blend until fully smooth and pour over the prebaked pie crust.

 - Place in the freezer 1 hour (no longer!) to do a quick set and then transfer to the fridge to chill completely and firm up for several hours or overnight for the best set texture.
 If you don’t have room in your freezer, just place it in the fridge overnight.
+Note: This pie will become firm and fudge-like in the fridge.
+This is the texture I like in my chocolate pie.
+But take it out an hour or so before serving to soften some for guests and if you prefer it to be a bit softer.
+It will not melt like other chocolate pies, so don't worry!

 - Once ready to serve, garnish with non-dairy whipped cream.
 I like to use the Reddi-Wip non-dairy almond whipped cream and spray around the chilled chocolate pie in a swirling motion.
 Top with shaved dark chocolate, using a chocolate bar.
 Use a really sharp knife to carefully cut each slice and serve immediately.
 Store any leftovers in the fridge.
 I like to cover my pie with a flipped over large plate instead of foil, since foil will mess up the topping.

-- I used the non-dairy Reddi-Wip Almond Whipped Cream from a can to decorate the top of the chocolate pie.
+- NON-DAIRY WHIPPED CREAM: I used the non-dairy Reddi-Wip Almond Whipped Cream from a can to decorate the top of the chocolate pie.
 I used this because I love the flavor and so does my family.
 It also holds its shape fairly well stored in the fridge, as leftovers.
 Alternatively, you can also use the tub of SoDelicious cocowhip.
 Just make sure to let it soften a bit from the freezer first and then gently spread on top of the pie right before serving.
 I find that this stuff melts really fast though, so that is why I prefer the can.
 You could also use homemade coconut whipped cream if you like.
 I did not want any coconut flavor to this pie though for my guests, so that is additionally why I opted for the canned variety.

 - Prep time does not include preparing or baking the pie crust.